 Instructions

-• Season the chicken thighs on all sides with our BBQ spice rub (or a store-bought rub) and massage it in with the back of a spoon.
+• Pat the chicken thighs dry and season them on all sides with the BBQ spice rub, pressing it in gently with the back of a spoon so it adheres evenly.

 Notes